PKTINOS/PKod/README.md

  - g  Skip next char if value isnt 0
  - d  If value isnt int.parse(#), goto start
  - a  Divide value by int.Parse(#)
+ - @  Loop all code behind itself, for int.Parse(#) times.
+Meant to exist once in code.
+If two are met, you might enter an infinite loop
+ - l  Clear the console
+ - y  Sleep for a quarter of a second
+ - w  Append a backspace character to the console.
+AKA remove last char.

+New feature: Any symbols that are not code (no-op's), will simply be printed in the output